 When you’ve finished your coffee, continue up rue de Belleville past the many Chinese and Vietnamese eateries.
-If you’re feeling peckish, pick up a Vietnamese sandwich (a Belleville street food favourite!) at Chez Yu to eat later in the park.
+If you’re feeling peckish, pick up a Vietnamese sandwich (a Belleville street food favourite amongst the locals) at Chez Yu to eat later in the park.
 They’re about 3 euros and they really hit the spot.
 Choose from chicken or beef with cucumber, carrot, coriander, chilli-if-you-dare and a delicious sauce, served in a half baguette.

-Pass Place Fréhel and Culture Rapide, with the enormous urban art work above the square.
-Up the hill on your right is 72 rue de Belleville – the supposed birthplace of Edith Piaf (who is said to have been born here under a street lamp!).
-The legendary singer grew up calling Belleville home.
+Pass Place Fréhel and Culture Rapide bar and cafe.
+Take in the enormous urban art work that sits above the square (you can’t miss it!).
+Up the hill on your right is 72 rue de Belleville — the supposed birthplace of Edith Piaf (who is said to have been born here under a street lamp!).
+The legendary singer grew up in Belleville.

 Humming La Vie en Rose, stroll back downhill a few metres and take rue Piat to the left.
 Then go through the gate into Parc de Belleville.
 Find a nice spot on the grass to enjoy your sandwich.
 Once you’re done, continue your leisurely stroll through the park.
 Gasp at the panoramic view of Paris.